 After our day on the water we returned to Bob’s house on the marina.
-Before long his beautiful deck overlooking the water was all set for dinner, with salads, corn on the cob, chilled white wine, and grilled shellfish paired with his own homemade dipping sauces.
+Before long his beautiful deck overlooking the water was all set for dinner.
+There were salads, corn on the cob, chilled white wine, and grilled shellfish paired with his own homemade dipping sauces.

-Like I said, I don’t usually like shellfish, I certainly would never order it at a restaurant, but with the day we’d just had I couldn’t possibly pass it up.
-The sauces were totally delicious (tahini mixed with rice wine vinegar and lemon juice if I remember correctly) and went perfectly with the catch of the day.
+Like I said, I don’t usually like shellfish.
+I certainly would never order it at a restaurant.
+But with the day we’d just had I couldn’t possibly pass it up.
+The sauces were totally delicious (tahini with rice wine vinegar and lemon juice) and went perfectly with the catch of the day.

 I’ll be honest, even after this experience I’m still not a massive fan of crab or shrimp.
 I mean blimey getting all the shell off a crab takes so much time, is it even worth it?
 And would you just look at how gross shrimp are?
 If I’m not converted after this I think it’s time to throw in the towel.